Will you be able to see a 'planetary parade' in June? Not exactly. Here's why

 According to NASA’s Daily Skywatching Guide, there are no forecasting events, though you will have plenty of opportunity to catch the moon’s eight phases.

-This article originally appeared on Pensacola News Journal: Planetary alignment dubbed the 'planetary parade' in June to be a dud
+This article originally appeared on Oklahoman: Planetary alignment dubbed the 'planetary parade' in June to be a dud